 One of the best things about WordPress Themes is that they allow you to customize your blog’s appearance and make it look just the way you want it without having to make manual changes to CSS (Cascading Style Sheet).

 When you install a WordPress Theme, all the toolkits that come with the Theme appear in an easily accessible menu.
 And often with drag-and-drop functions!

 What type of WP Theme should you choose to improve your website structure?

 As much as you want your website to look fancy and all, you don’t need it.
-You don’t need to buy an expensive theme and/or spend hundreds of dollars on a bunch of different custom plugins just to add details that won’t make any difference to your goal, whatever it is (and I’m pretty sure it involves ranking the highest on Google).
+You don’t need to buy an expensive theme and/or spend hundreds of dollars on a bunch of different plugins to customize just to add details that won’t make any difference to your goal, whatever it is (and I’m pretty sure it involves ranking the highest on Google).

 In reality, too many plugins can easily slow down your site’s performance and increase your risk of getting hacked.

-What you actually need is to purchase an affordable Premium Theme that has been coded with SEO in mind and that allows you to easily and quickly customize your site’s appearance so it looks professional, transmits your branding and is easy to navigate — even if you don’t know a single thing about coding.
+What you actually need is to purchase an affordable Premium Theme that has been coded with SEO in mind and that allows you to easily and quickly customize your site’s appearance so it looks professional, transmits your branding, and is easy to navigate — even if you don’t know a single thing about coding.